superflash41/thss/notes/content/papers/Cho19.md

 This (wrong) interpretation arises from overly anthropocentric assumptions about intelligence.

-For *humans*, excelling at a specific task is considered proof of intelligence because it demonstrates the **implicit general ability one must have had in the first place to learn that task**.
+For *humans*, excelling at one specific task is considered proof of intelligence because it demonstrates the **implicit general ability one must have had in the first place to learn that task**.
 Furthermore, it suggests this ability could be extended to other tasks or domains.

 For *machines* **this is not the case**.
 So the problem comes from confusing the **intelligence process** (the ability to learn many skills) and the **artifact produced** by this process (good results on particular tasks using those skills), given that in humans they are **intertwined**.
 For machines being good at one task is just that: being good at one task.